Skip to main content

 Use case

-Let's say you have a DApp that needs to retrieve all of the transactions receipts in a block; the Erigon client has a method for this, eth_getBlockReceipts, but this method is not available on Geth.
-You can use the web3_clientVersion method in your logic to identify which client you are using to see if you have the method available or not.
+A use case for the web3_clientVersion method can be to verify which client is running to then decide which method to run.
+Let’s say you have a DApp that needs to retrieve all of the transaction receipts in a block; the Erigon client has a method for this, eth_getBlockReceipts, but with Geth, this method is only available starting from V1.13.0.
+You can use the web3_clientVersion method in your logic to identify which client you are using to see if you have the method available.

 Read Expanding your blockchain horizons: The eth_getBlockReceipts emulator to learn how to build a program to emulate eth_getBlockReceipts on any EVM-compatible chain.

-const NODE_URL = "CHAINSTACK_NODE_URL";
+const ethers = require("ethers");

-const web3 = new Web3(NODE_URL);
+const chainstack = new ethers.ChainstackProvider("mainnet");

-async function getBlockReceipts(blockId) {
+async function getBlockReceipts(blockNumber) {

 }